Guides

 That makes it a good fit when the part sees heat or more serious mechanical stress, or when the finish after printing matters.

 The tradeoff is that it shrinks more during printing and needs a more controlled environment to avoid cracking or lifting from the bed.
-When a part truly needs ABS, we print it in an enclosed chamber.
+We don't carry ABS in our lineup.
+Instead we use ASA, which prints in much the same way and has near-identical mechanical properties and heat resistance, but handles UV and weather far better.
+You get ABS-like performance without its weaknesses.

 FAQ